-Do Poodles Make Good Guard Dogs?
+Are Poodles Good Guard Dogs?
+Watchdog vs. Guard

 Are Poodles good guard dogs?
 Poodles are not usually good guard dogs.
 Although Poodles are sensitive to the sounds and other triggers around them, they often lack the aggressiveness needed to be effective.
 However, with the proper training and temperament, some poodles are able to do the job well.